vyos/vyos-documentation/docs/configuration/firewall/index.rst

 As an alternative to applying policy to an interface directly, a zone-based firewall can be created to simplify configuration when multiple interfaces belong to the same security zone.
-Instead of applying rulesets to interfaces, they are applied to source zone-destination zone pairs.
+Instead of applying rule-sets to interfaces, they are applied to source zone-destination zone pairs.

 An basic introduction to zone-based firewalls can be found `here